 3. Nitro PDF to Word Converter

-Great for extracting and formatting text, but not a good choice for image-heavy documents
+Great for text, but not a good choice for image-heavy documents

 There are two versions of Nitro PDF to Word Converter – a desktop app for Windows and an online version – but only the latter is free to use forever.